Charankumm/Profile-Card/README.md

 # Profile-Card
-This Project Shows the BAsic Profile Card Page Using HTML.
+This Project Shows the Basic Profile Card Page Using HTML.